Table of Contents ×

 You can use tools like vidIQ, TubeBuddy, etc., which allow you to identify ideal keywords for your video title

 YouTube and other video-sharing platforms use your description to understand the content (and context) of your marketing video content.

 Put another way: a well-optimized description can boost your video’s rankings in search results.

 #Hashtags can lead people to your video from other videos that use the same hashtag.
 Also, relevant hashtags help video-sharing platforms better understand your video content, so they will show your video to relevant audiences.

 Upload a subtitle and transcript

 Launching a video that has either captions or subtitles enables video-sharing platforms to understand what you said, therefore the higher your video rank on the platform.

-Besides, you can also expand your reach; your audience who have hearing difficulties, mobile users that play the video with the sound off, non-native speakers can still enjoy your video and receive your message.
+Besides, you can also expand your reach; your audience who have hearing difficulties, mobile users that play the video with the sound off, and non-native speakers can still enjoy your video and receive your message.